European Union: The new Corporate Sustainability Due Diligence Directive — what does it mean for companies?

 Introduction

-As part of the European Union (EU)'s European Green Deal, one of the areas of EU law that has developed most rapidly and profoundly is that relating to corporate sustainability governance.
-This area focuses on shaping companies' management of environmental, social, and governance (ESG) matters.
-A number of EU laws in this area have already been adopted – most notably the Corporate Sustainability Reporting Directive (CSRD)1 and the Taxonomy Regulation2.
+As part of the EU's European Green Deal, one of the areas of EU law that has developed most rapidly and profoundly relates to corporate sustainability governance.
+This area focuses on shaping companies' management of environmental, social and governance (ESG) matters.
+A number of EU laws in this area have already been adopted — most notably the Corporate Sustainability Reporting Directive ("CSRD")1 and the Taxonomy Regulation.2

-Most recently, the Corporate Sustainability Due Diligence Directive (CS3D), has been provisionally agreed at a political level in December 2023, and confirmed by COREPER in a revised version in March 20243.
-The final text of the CS3D must still be formally adopted by the European Parliament and the Council of Ministers before it will enter into force.
+The Corporate Sustainability Due Diligence Directive ("CSDDD") was provisionally agreed at a political level in December 2023 and confirmed by COREPER in a revised version in March 2024.3 The final text of the CSDDD must still be formally adopted by the European Parliament and the Council of Ministers before it enters into force.

 Compared to the agreement reached in December, the revised compromise of March 2024 has been scaled back.
-Most notably, it will apply to fewer companies and its application will be delayed.
-Despite this, it remains a very ambitious new law that is bound to have a critical impact on many multinational companies active in the EU.
-This is why we are now launching the Baker McKenzie "CS3D Explainer Series."
-This series will highlight the most important aspects of CS3D compliance following this initial overview of the CS3D that will answer the four most important initial CS3D questions:
+Most notably, it will apply to fewer companies, and its application will be delayed.
+Despite this, it remains an ambitious new law that is bound to have a critical impact on many multinational companies active in the EU.
+This is why we are now launching the Baker McKenzie CSDDD Explainer Series.
+This series will highlight the most important aspects of CSDDD compliance following this initial overview, which will answer the four most important initial questions regarding the CSDDD:

 1. Which companies are covered?
-The CS3D differentiates between different categories of in-scope EU and non-EU companies, as set out in detail in section 1 below.
+The CSDDD differentiates between different categories of in-scope EU and non-EU companies, as set out in detail in Section 1 below.

 2. What is required of covered companies?

-• They will need to adopt and implement effective due diligence policies for identifying, preventing, mitigating, and bringing to an end actual and potential human rights and environmental harms in their own operations, those of subsidiaries, and of their business partners relating to their 'chain of activities' (i.e., specific parts of the value chain), see section 2.1.
+• They will need to adopt and implement effective due diligence policies for identifying, preventing, mitigating, and bringing to an end actual and potential human rights and environmental harms in their own operations and those of their subsidiaries and business partners, in relation to their "chain of activities" (i.e., specific parts of the value chain); see Section 2.1.

 1. Why should companies comply?
-Because, otherwise, very significant administrative and financial penalties may be imposed, and they will be subject to civil liability for damages caused by non-compliance.
+Significant administrative and financial penalties may be imposed, and companies will be subject to civil liability for damages caused by noncompliance.

 2. When will this apply?
-The largest in-scope companies will have three years, likely meaning until 2027, from the entry into force of the CS3D to comply, others will have four or five years.
+The largest in-scope companies will have three years from the entry into force of the CSDDD, likely meaning until 2027, while others will have four or five years to comply.

-1. Which companies are in scope of the CS3D?
+1. Which companies are within the scope of the CSDDD?

-The CS3D covers both companies incorporated under the law of a Member State ("EU companies") and companies incorporated under the laws of a third country ("non-EU companies") as per the table below.
+The CSDDD covers both companies incorporated under the law of a member state ("EU companies") and companies incorporated under the laws of a third country ("non-EU companies") as per the table below.

 EU companies Non-EU companies

-Group 1 'Very large' companies that had in their last financial year:
+Group 1 — "Very large" companies that had the following in their last financial year:

 • More than EUR 450 million of net worldwide turnover